BiaPyX/BiaPy-doc/source/tutorials/image-to-image/lightmycells.rst

                 These steps assume that you have already installed BiaPy (`instructions here <../../get_started/installation.html>`__).
 Then, `open a terminal <../../get_started/installation.html>`__ and run the following (here nucleus model is used as example):

                 .. code-block:: bash

-                    # Clone BiaPy if you don't have it yet
-                    git clone git@github.com:BiaPyX/BiaPy.git
-                    # Move where BiaPy installation resides
-                    cd BiaPy
-                    # Use an specific commmit until a release with the changes is created
-                    git checkout 60e06ccc27099375c6a6692a6ffbce9308b2aea8

                     # Configuration file
                     job_cfg_file=/home/user/lightmycells_nucleus.yaml
                     # Where the experiment output directory should be created